Multilayer Artificial Benchmark for Community Detection (mABCD): Properties of the Model

-One of the reasons why the original \textbf{ABCD} model was developed was the fact (pointed out by the industry partners we worked with back then) that other synthetic random graph models with community structure are inherently slow.
+One of the reasons why the original \textbf{ABCD} model was developed was the fact (pointed out by the industry partners we worked with back then) that other synthetic random graph models with community structure do not perform well in terms of computational efficiency.
 Keeping this concern in mind, the design of the \textbf{ABCD} model aims to generate networks fast.
 Indeed, after careful preprocessing (that is very fast), \textbf{ABCD} is essentially a union of independent copies of the configuration model.
 In two minutes, on a typical laptop, one can generate networks on $n = 1.5 \cdot 2^{21}$ nodes.
-The experiments reported in the section were executed on Macbook Air M1 (2020) with macOS v15.5.

 The \mABCD\ model is clearly much more complicated than the original \textbf{ABCD}, but it builds on fast ingredients of \textbf{ABCD}.
+Therefore, in order to validate whether it preserves computational advantages inherited from its monoplex counterpart, we performed experiments aimed to address this problem.
+The data reported below was obtained during simulations executed on Macbook Air M1 (2020) with macOS v15.5.

 Not surprisingly, Phase 6 (switching edges to get the desired correlations between edges in various layers) is the most time-consuming phase.
 Moreover, it is clear that the more layers, the longer the process is.
 In two minutes, one can generate \mABCD\ networks on $n=2^{16} = 65{,}536$ nodes.
 However, without Phase~6, in the same time one can produce much larger networks on $n=2^{20} = 1{,}048{,}576$ nodes --- see Figure~\ref{fig:execution_time}.
 The percentage breakdown is presented in Figure~\ref{fig:execution_time_breakdown}.

-Finally, we have compared the speed of \mABCD\ model to the \textbf{multilayerGM} framework~\cite{bazzi2020framework}; see Section~\ref{subsec:literature} for more details.
+Finally, we have compared the speed of \mABCD\ model to the \textbf{multilayerGM} framework proposed by~\cite{bazzi2020framework} (see Section~\ref{subsec:literature} for more details).
 The results are presented in Figure~\ref{fig:execution_time_multilayerGM_comparison} and Table~\ref{tab:multilayergm_mABCD_time}, and indicate that for the same setup, \mABCD\ is roughly 10 times faster for small networks (1{,}024 nodes), and the difference in speed quickly increases with the network size (for a two-layer network with 32{,}768 nodes \mABCD\ is 310 times faster).
 Since generating one five-layer network with 32{,}768 nodes took more than one hour for \textbf{multilayerGM}, and we repeated experiments ten times for each combination of node and layer, we stopped our comparison there.